-Posting first on larger accounts that have plenty of Instagram followers can help get your comment (and thus your profile) more visibility too.
+Posting first on larger accounts that have a big following can help get your comment more visibility and get more Instagram followers for your profile.
 Think about accounts that your target audience is likely to follow, follow them, and join the conversation.

 When doing this, be genuine and add value.
 Don’t try to just look for opportunities to get in a public sales pitch or leave generic responses.
 For example, if they tell you to check out the link in their bio about their new product, actually click the link in their Instagram bio, check out their product, and leave a thoughtful comment.
 Show your brand’s personality and engage in a meaningful way.

-Fashion Nova, for example, can be regularly found in the comments on posts by rapper Cardi B, among other influencers, where they get a fair bit of exposure and the chance to build relationships with their target audience.
+Gymshark, for example, can regularly be found in the comments on posts by UFC heavyweight champion of the world Francis Ngannou, among other athlete influencers, where it gets a fair bit of exposure and the chance to build relationships with its target audience.

-You can even opt to get notified of new posts for specific accounts so that you can comment early on, increasing the likelihood that it will be seen thanks to the Instagram feed's focus on the recency of posts.
+You can even opt to get notified of new posts for specific accounts so you can comment early, increasing the likelihood your comment will be seen, thanks to the Instagram feed’s focus on recent posts.

 To do this, you need to be following the account first.
-Once you do this, click on the three dots located in the top right hand corner of the app and tap “Turn on post notifications” to start receiving push notifications as soon whenever they publish a new post.
+Then, click on the three dots located in the top right hand corner of the app and tap “Turn on post notifications” to start receiving push notifications whenever they publish a new post.

 Post when your followers are most active

-Since recency is still a factor in where your content ends up in your followers’ feeds, use it to your advantage.
-Getting a surge of engagement when the post first goes live doesn’t hurt either, and will show Instagram that it’s a post that more of your followers would like to see.
+Since timeliness is still a factor in where your content ends up in your followers’ feeds, use it to your advantage.
+Getting a surge of engagement when the post first goes live doesn’t hurt either and will show Instagram that it’s a post that more of your followers would like to see.

 To maximize the potential of every post, try to have your content go up during your peak posting times.

-If you click on the Audience tab in your Insights and scroll all the way down, you’ll see a small section showing you when your followers are online.
+Click on “See all” in your Insights and tap “Total followers,” then scroll all the way to the bottom of the page and you’ll see a small section showing you when your followers are online.
 You can view this information by days of the week or by the hour on specific days.

-You’ll want to test out specific posting times to see what actually works best for you.
+You’ll want to test out specific posting times to figure out the best time to post.
 Maybe posting right before a big surge of activity will work best for your account, or maybe you’ll find that it’s better to post right after a surge starts.